-The County may issue refunding obligations pursuant to State law or use money available from any other lawful source to carry out a refunding or defeasance plan, which may include (i) paying when due the principal of and interest on any or all of the Bonds (the "defeased Bonds"); (ii) redeeming the defeased Bonds prior to their maturity; and (iii) paying the costs of the refunding or defeasance.
-If the County sets aside in a special trust fund or escrow account irrevocably pledged to that redemption or defeasance (the "trust account") money and/or Government Obligations, as defined below, maturing at a time or times and bearing interest in amounts sufficient to redeem, refund, or defease the defeased Bonds in accordance with their terms, then all right and interest of the Owners of the defeased Bonds in the covenants of the Bond Ordinance and in the funds and accounts obligated to the payment of the defeased Bonds will cease and become void.
-Thereafter, the Registered Owners of defeased Bonds will have the right to receive payment of the principal of and interest on the defeased Bonds solely from the trust account, and the defeased Bonds will be deemed no longer outstanding.
+The County may issue refunding obligations pursuant to State law or use money available from any other lawful source to carry out a refunding or defeasance plan, which may include (i) paying when due the principal of and interest on any or all of the Bonds (the "defeased Bonds"), (ii) redeeming the defeased Bonds prior to their maturity, and (iii) paying the costs of the refunding or defeasance.
+If the County sets aside in a special trust fund or escrow account irrevocably pledged to that redemption or defeasance (the "trust account") money and/or Government Obligations, as defined below, maturing at a time or times and bearing interest in amounts sufficient to redeem, refund, or defease the defeased Bonds in accordance with their terms, then all right and interest of the Owners of the defeased Bonds in the covenants of the Bond Ordinance and in the funds and accounts obligated to the payment of the defeased Bonds will have the right to receive payment of the principal of and interest on the defeased Bonds solely from the trust account, and the defeased Bonds will be deemed no longer outstanding.
 In that event, the County may apply money remaining in any fund or account (other than the trust account) established for the payment or redemption of the defeased Bonds to any lawful purpose.